petersokolov10282004/graph343/self-evaluation.md

 Complete all questions with "Q:"

-Q: Does the program compile and run to completion: Yes/No
+Q: Does the program compile and run to completion: Yes

 - If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
 No need to continue with the rest of self-evaluation

-Q: All public functions have been implemented: ENTER_NUMBER
+Q: All public functions have been implemented: ENTER_NUMBER 0
 - -1 for each public function not implemented
 - Constructors:  Graph()
 - Destructor: ~Graph()